blockia-ir/Desktop-App/README.md

 Now is the time to look at the change guide and make your job easier.
 Please follow us and give this project a star.

 # Change application URL
-On your project folder open config.js file.
-Change websiteUrl value.
+On your project folder, open config.js file and change `websiteUrl` value:
 ```javascript
 // Main Application URL
 'websiteUrl' : 'https://blockia.ir/admin',
 ```

 # Change application Name
-First, you need to change the name attribute of the package.json file in the application root directory .
+First, you need to change the name attribute of the package.json file in the application root directory.
 ```javascript
 "name": "Blockia",
 ```